Teaching Your Children About God’s Appointed Times | Yom Kippur

 When teaching your children about Yom Kippur and repentance, praise God for the peace He will release into your home.
 Thank Him for growing them in His wisdom, knowledge and understanding, and for showing them the benefits of repentance.

-Why Teaching Your Children About Yom Kippur is Important
+Why Teaching Your Children About Yom Kippur Is Important

 Teaching your children about Yom Kippur helps them understand what a “clean and pure” heart is and how starting the year this way positions them to live out their Kingdom purpose as they grow in the Lord.